by Ian Khan | Jul 23, 2024 | Uncategorized

 George Kantor: Senior Systems Scientist at Carnegie Mellon, Kantor’s work in precision agriculture, using AI and robotics to optimize farming practices, has garnered international acclaim.

-Dr. Ranveer Chandra: As Chief Scientist at Microsoft Azure Global, Chandra's FarmBeats project aims to make agriculture data-driven by utilizing AI, , and edge computing.
+Dr. Ranveer Chandra: As Chief Scientist at Microsoft Azure Global, Chandra’s FarmBeats project aims to make agriculture data-driven by utilizing AI, IoT, and edge computing.

-Caleb Harper: Leading the Open Agriculture (OpenAG) initiative at the MIT Media Lab, Harper works on creating scalable, open-source agriculture and software sensor-controlled hydroponic and aeroponic agriculture systems.
+Caleb Harper: Leading the Open Agriculture (OpenAG) initiative at the MIT Media Lab, Harper works on creating scalable, open-source agriculture hardware and software platforms for sensor-controlled hydroponic and aeroponic agriculture systems.

 Dr. Saber Trabelsi: A Senior Data Scientist at The Climate Corporation, Dr. Trabelsi’s work revolves around creating machine learning models to help farmers make more informed decisions about their crops.